 Cell-cell signaling plays essential and pivotal roles in both development and physiology.
 We are particularly interested in the Wnt, Hedgehog, Hippo and GPCR signaling pathways that are evolutionarily conserved and regulate a diverse array of biological processes.
 Mutations in components of these signaling pathways cause devastating birth defects, degenerative disorders and cancer.

-Our previous work has provided insights into several fundamental aspects of tissue and organ morphogenesis in the limb and skeleton and tumor formation in the liver.
+Our work has provided insights into several fundamental aspects of tissue and organ morphogenesis in the limb and skeleton and tumor formation in the liver.
 We are continuing our efforts of bridging discoveries of fundamental mechanisms with characterization and treatment of human diseases.
-Our current efforts are divided into three major directions:
+Our research aims to: